Cheat sheet for playing online lotteries

 Look at the past to predict the future

 Human intuition tells us that if something has not happened for quite some time, it is probably overdue.
 If you want to increase your chances of winning when playing UK online lotteries have a look at the lottery’s statistics before you pick your numbers.
 Here, for example, you can see The Health Lottery’s “Most Overdue Numbers”, which have not come up in a while.
-These numbers are more likely to pop up in the next draw.

 An analysis of more than 200 different lotto games worldwide has shown that